woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 #.
 Continue above in the :ref:`install.ubuntu.packages.install` section.
 When finished, change your :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to the correct location.

    .. note:: A default installation of Boundless Suite, will install a sample GeoServer data directory.
-Make sure to update the :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to your old data directory if desired.
+Make sure to update the :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to your old data directory, if desired.
 See :ref:`intro.installation.ubuntu.postinstall.geoserver` for more details.

 .. _install.ubuntu.packages.list: